Annapurna trekking – an amazing adventure!

 Why should you choose Annapurna?

 Regarding the difficulty of different forms of mountain activities trekking is situated between hiking and climbing.
 It is a combination of hours-long walking on diverse terrain with the equipment and camping.
 Those trips may take many days or even weeks, depending on the trails.
-Nowadays trekking is a more complex venture than it was in the past.
 Over the last few decades risky trips of the free-spirited adventurers turned into properly organized expeditions available for everyone who seeks an unorthodox way to see beautiful landscapes and meet other cultures.
-If you are interested in experiencing the thrill of the unknown, you can’t miss the trekking in the Annapurna region.
+If you are interested in experiencing the thrill of the unknown, you can’t miss the trek to Annapurna region.

 - Tourists friendly climate.
 You would be surprised knowing that for the first days on the Annapurna trek awaits you mild weather with temperatures around 15 to 20°C. But you must also be aware that the area is so diverse it has a range of different climate zones from tropical to semi-arid, and thus the weather may change drastically (above 4,000 meters the sub-zero temperatures are not a rarity).
 The best months for trekking in Nepal are September to November when the sky is clear and the ground is dry after the monsoon season.
 Be prepared for vast climatic changes, but you don’t have to be afraid of the snow or deluges in this time of year.